Australian rules football in Papua New Guinea: National Championships

 The National Championships have been held since 1966.
 The Cleland Medal (named after Sir Donald Cleland, Australian administrator of the territories) was first awarded in 1964 is for the best and fairest player, which has at times this has been awarded across all provinces, and others for Papua or the Port Moresby League only.

 ¹The national titles in 2000 attracted teams from Buka, Pomio, Rabaul, Kove, Hoskins, Kimbe, Lae, Mt Hagen and National Capital District (Port Moresby).

 ²There were no championships staged in 2001, 2002 (due to the International Cup) or 2005 (due to the International Cup).

-Governing Body
+Governing body

 The governing body is the PNG Rules Football Council.
 The development body is AFL PNG.

 Audience

 Television

 AFL Highlights programs are shown on PNG television, including EM TV.
 Live matches are broadcast on ABC Asia Pacific.

 Attendance

-Despite calls from Mal Michael to hold NAB Cup matches in Port Moresby, to date no AFL level matches have ever been played in PNG, however St Kilda have played against a local representative team and Australian Rules matches played there sometimes still draw big crowds.
+Despite calls from Mal Michael to hold AFL pre-season matches in Port Moresby, to date no official AFL matches have ever been played in PNG.
+Both St Kilda and North Melbourne clubs when the league was branded VFL have played against a local representative team and Australian Rules matches played there sometimes still draw big crowds and interest.
+This has been hampered by the major oval stadium used for the sport in the past, Sir Hubert Murray Stadium, being converted into rectangular configuration in 2003.
+Rectangular stadiums in the country now greatly outnumber oval stadiums and there remain no other suitable venues with spectator facilities apart from Amini Park which has been locked up to the sport by cricket authorities.

 The following are notable crowds for matches played in Papua New Guinea: